choras-org/projectNCJ/README.md

 This is where you can describe how you tackled the task

-- First we did..
+- First we created a project repo and setup DOCKER with which we installed the CHORAS software.
-- Then we tried..
+- Then we selected the right room and adjusted the settings.
-- Finally we..
+- Finally we did DE and DG simulations and did data analysis.
-- etc.
+- We calculated T30 for DG: 0.69048 sec

 ## Input settings